 The law in South Africa states that an employee with a mental condition has a Constitutional right to equality, human dignity, reasonable accommodation and fair labour practice.

-Mental illness has been classified by the courts as a form of disability and the Code of Good Practice on Employment of Persons with Disabilities which was published in terms of the Employment Equity Act, 1998 (the EEA) provides that a person is considered as having a disability if he/she has a long-term or recurring physical or mental impairment that substantially limits his / her prospects of entry into, or advancement in, employment.
+The courts have classified mental illness as a form of disability and the Code of Good Practice on Employment of Persons with Disabilities which was published in terms of the Employment Equity Act, 1998 (the EEA) provides that a person is considered as having a disability if he/she has a long-term or recurring physical or mental impairment that substantially limits his / her prospects of entry into, or advancement in, employment.

 Unlike physical illness/disability, mental illnesses are much more complex because their nature and duration are often uncertain.
 However, the law requires that employers handle unwell employees with due care.